redis/redis-doc/docs/getting-started/_index.md

 * Run Redis using screen.
 * Install Redis in your Linux box in a proper way using an init script, so that after a restart everything will start again properly.

-A proper install using an init script is strongly suggested.
+A proper install using an init script is strongly recommended.
+Note: the available packages for supported Linux distributions already include the capability of starting the Redis server from `/etc/init`.

+**Note**: the remainder of this section assumes you've [installed Redis from its source code](/docs/getting-started/installation/install-redis-from-source/).
+If instead you have installed Redis Stack, you will need to download a [basic init script](https://raw.githubusercontent.com/redis/redis/7.2/utils/redis_init_script) and then modify both it and the following instructions to conform to the way Redis Stack was installed on your platform.
+For example, on Ubuntu 20.04 LTS, Redis Stack is installed in `/opt/redis-stack`, not `/usr/local`, so you'll need to adjust accordingly.

-The following instructions can be used to perform a proper installation using the init script shipped with Redis version 2.4 or higher in a Debian or Ubuntu based distribution.
+The following instructions can be used to perform a proper installation using the init script shipped with the Redis source code, `/path/to/redis-stable/utils/redis_init_script`.

-We assume you already copied **redis-server** and **redis-cli** executables under /usr/local/bin.
+If you have not yet run `make install` after building the Redis source, you will need to do so before continuing.
+By default, `make install` will copy the `redis-server` and `redis-cli` binaries to `/usr/local/bin`.

 * Create a directory in which to store your Redis config files and your data:

         sudo mkdir /etc/redis
         sudo mkdir /var/redis

 * Copy the init script that you'll find in the Redis distribution under the **utils** directory into `/etc/init.d`.
 We suggest calling it with the name of the port where you are running this instance of Redis.
-For example:
+Make sure the resulting file has `0755` permissions.

         sudo cp utils/redis_init_script /etc/init.d/redis_6379